how to make a person

 TypeError: factory() got an unexpected keyword argument 'sex'

-• I add sex as input to the function in person.py
+• I add sex as an input parameter to the factory function in person.py

 1def factory(